Frank Anguissa: Marseille

-On 16 May 2018, he played in the 2018 UEFA Europa League Final which Marseille lost against Atlético Madrid at the Parc Olympique Lyonnais in Décines-Charpieu, Lyon, France.
+On 16 May 2018, Zambo Anguissa played in the 2018 UEFA Europa League final, lost against Atlético Madrid at the Parc Olympique Lyonnais in Lyon, France.

 Fulham

+2018–19: Debut season

+On 9 August 2018, Fulham signed Zambo Anguissa on a then-club record transfer fee.
+He made his debut in a 3–1 defeat against Tottenham Hotspur.

+2019–20: Loan to Villareal

-In August 2018, he was transferred to Fulham from Marseille and was loaned to Villarreal in July 2019 following Fulham's relegation from the Premier League.
-He made his Villarreal debut on 17 August, playing full 90 minutes in a 4–4 home draw against Granada CF.
+He was loaned to Villarreal in July 2019 following Fulham's relegation from the Premier League.
+He made his Villarreal debut on 17 August, playing the full 90 minutes in a 4–4 home draw against Granada.

+2021–22: Contract extension and loan to Napoli

-On 31 August 2021, Anguissa signed a new three-year contract with the Championship club before heading out on loan to Napoli for the 2021–22 season.
+On 31 August 2021, Zambo Anguissa signed a new three-year contract with the Championship club before heading out on loan to Napoli for the 2021–22 season.

 Napoli

-On 26 May 2022, Napoli purchased Anguissa's rights from Fulham.
+On 26 May 2022, Napoli purchased Zambo Anguissa's rights from Fulham.
 On 7 September, he scored his first Champions League goal in a 4–1 win over Liverpool.
 On 1 October, he scored his first Serie A goals, by netting a brace in a 3–1 win over Torino.
+At the end of the season, Zambo Anguissa and Napoli won the Serie A title for the first time in 33 years.

 International career

+2017: Debut and FIFA Confederations Cup

 Zambo Anguissa made his international debut for the Cameroon national team in a friendly 1–0 win over Tunisia on 24 March 2017.

+Zambo Anguissa was included in the Indomitable Lions' squad for the 2017 FIFA Confederations Cup in Russia.
+He would score his first international goal in Cameroon's 1–1 group stage draw against Australia, where he also won the man of the match award for his performance.

+2019–2022: First and second Africa Cup of Nations and FIFA World Cup

+In June 2019, Zambo Anguissa was named to Cameroon's squad for the 2019 Africa Cup of Nations in Egypt.
+He would also feature at the 2021 tournament, in which Cameroon were hosts and finished in third place.

+At the end of the 2022 calendar year, Zambo Anguissa would be called up by new national team manager Rigobert Song to Cameroon's squad for the 2022 FIFA World Cup in Qatar.
+He played in all three group stage matches as his side failed to progress to the second round.

+2023–present: Third Africa Cup of Nations and assuming the captaincy

+On 29 December 2023, Zambo Anguissa was included in the 27-man squad for the 2023 Africa Cup of Nations.

+Style of play

+His style of play is definitely robust, highlighted by a dominant aerial presence and a high duel win rate.
+However, Anguissa's progressive carrying is notably lower, which suggests he does not frequently advance the ball through dribbling but favours a play style rooted in stability and distribution.